Attempting to breach into Esports.

 Never have I seen such wonderful destruction since the days of Battlefield: Bad Company 2 or Red Faction.
 Need a hole to pounce through and take out someone on the other side?
 Just make one.
 Hear someone on the other side of a door?
 Just go ahead and fire through it.

 Speaking of doors though, there aren’t any.
 Apparently they’ve all been removed to facilitate the use of magic wooden barricades that just roll down like a pair of blinds and are secured in place with a couple nails.
-Actually, while we’re on the subject; I’m not sure what sort of nails these Operatives and terrorists use, but they must be incredibly strong to require sustained gunfire or explosives to breach through.
+Actually, while we’re on the subject; I’m not sure what sort of nails these Operators and terrorists use, but they must be incredibly strong to require sustained gunfire or explosives to breach through.
 Also, who is designing all of these buildings with exposed hatches between floors?

 Yes, I realize it’s a game, but Tom Clancy titles used to be more focused on realism.
 I’ll get to that bit later.